xueyouluo/my_seq2seq/model/pointer_generator_model.md

 Tensorflow is a static graph, so the code doesn't run in the order you write.
 The while loop makes me want to die.
 I want to use pytorch now.

-I don't have time to test coverage right now.
-I only use the toy data to test the copy mechanism, which works.
+I don't have time to test coverage with large dataset right now.
+I only use the toy data to test the them, which works.

 ### Beam search